datalad-handbook/book/docs/basics/101-102-populate.rst

     - Write a *title line* with 72 characters or less (as we did so far)

-    - it should be in imperative voice, e.g. "Add notes from lecture 2"
+    - it should be in imperative voice, e.g., "Add notes from lecture 2"

     - Often, a title line is not enough to express your changes and reasoning behind it.
 In this case, add a body to your commit message by hitting enter twice (before closing the quotation marks), and continue writing a brief summary of the changes after a blank line.
 This summary should explain "what" has been done and "why", but not "how".
 Close the quotation marks, and hit enter to save the change with your message.